Refuse, recycling, and nuisances in Headington

 Items that cannot be recycled can often be reused:

-- Charity shops.
+Charity shops.
 Headington has six charity shops (but beware of commercial organizations who collect clothes from your doorstep).
-Do not leave items outside the shops at weekends, as they get ransacked; and bear in mind that only good-quality items are acceptable
+Do not leave items outside the shops at weekends, as they get ransacked.
+The Emmaus Furniture Store in Westlands Drive will collect unwanted furniture.
+The Helen & Douglas House and Cancer charity shops will also collect good-quality furniture.

-- Oxford Freecycle is a wonderful way of getting rid of unwanted items, especially ones that are too large for charity shops
+Oxford Freegle (formerly known as Freecycle), see left, is a wonderful way of getting rid of unwanted items, especially ones that are too large for charity shops Also on Twitter

 Nuisances